Hanamaki Airport Station

 Hanamaki-Kūkō Station (花巻空港駅, Hanamaki Kūkō-eki) is a railway station in the city of Hanamaki, Iwate Prefecture, Japan, operated by East Japan Railway Company (JR East), with a freight terminal operated by the Japan Freight Railway Company (JR Freight).

 Lines

-Hanamaki-Kūkō Station is served by the Tōhoku Main Line, and is located 505.7 kilometers from the starting point of the line at Tokyo Station.
+Hanamaki-Kūkō is served by the Tōhoku Main Line, and is located 505.7 kilometers from the starting point of the line at Tokyo Station.

 Station layout

 The station has an island platform and a single side platform, connected to the station building by a footbridge.
 The station is staffed and has a Midori no Madoguchi ticket office.

 Platforms

 History

 The station opened as Nimaibashi Station (二枚橋駅) on 20 November 1932.
 It was renamed Hanamaki-Kūkō Station on 13 March 1988.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 650 passengers daily (boarding passengers only).